TOP Beauty Certifications: How to avoid greenwashing

 January 14, 2019

 A way to avoid greenwashing could be to buy certified products.
 Beauty certifications are a way for brands to demonstrate the naturalness of their products and to increase loyalty in consumers.
 However, they are not mandatory and it is up to a brand to apply for one of them or not.
 It is worth to highlight that the application procedure is not easy and requires time and money.
 At the same time, it is also possible that certifications could discriminate a brand selling natural beauty products only because it did not apply for them yet or it’s waiting for the award.
-As I described in my previous post, certifications can help you choosing a natural product at the beginning but it is better read the INCI (basically the ingredients) on the backside.
+Certifications can help you choosing cosmetic products but it is better to read the INCI (basically the ingredients) on the backside.

-affiliate disclosure: this post may contain affiliate links about products that I tried and recommend.
+affiliate disclosure: this post contains affiliate links about products that I tried and recommend.

 Which are the most important certifications?